-- This measure is currently used in MIPS.
-The measure was previously used in the PQRS. - The measure is not currently publicly reported, but data will be available for public reporting in Physician Compare beginning in late 2019. - The Committee agreed the benefits of the measure outweigh any potential harms and did not express any additional concerns with usability.
+- This measure is currently used in Merit-based Incentive Payment System (MIPS).
+The measure was previously used in the PQRS. - The measure is not currently publicly reported, but data will be available for public reporting in Physician Compare beginning in late 2019. - The Standing Committee agreed the benefits of the measure outweigh any potential harms and did not express any additional concerns with usability.